 Check out this live feed from this amazing beach below.
 See any kiters in action?

 The entire coast of Taiwan is dotted with kitesurfing spot and even for the northern part of the island the list above is not in any way exhaustive.
 Outside of Taipei, I find the kitesurfing in Penghu deserves special attention – especially if you are not afraid of strong winds (25-40 knots).

 Penghu (澎湖) is a Taiwanese archipelago in the South China sea (also called the Pescadores – a name originally given by Portuguese explorers), located between the main island of Taiwan and the Chinese mainland.
 It is this location that makes it a particularly windy place, as the northeast monsoon winds get squeezed between the two landmasses into a tunnel.
-The islands receive surprisingly little interest from the regional windsurfing and kitesurfing community, however given the clean, unspoiled beaches and very predictable and strong wind, this destination is well worth a visit.
+The islands receive surprisingly little interest from the regional windsurfing and kitesurfing community, however given the clean, unspoiled beaches and very predictable wind, this destination is well worth a visit.